shashiram/booking-service/README.md

 ## Running the Application Locally

-1. Ensure PostgreSQL is running and accessible.
+1. Ensure PostgreSQL is running and accessible.DB schema file name is db_schema.sql

 2. Configure your database credentials in `application.yml`.